thenry42/PiscinePython/README.md

 - OOP
 - Dod

-These projects aim at building good fundations for future 42 projects
+These projects aim at building good fundations for future projects

 > Subjects can be found in each directory

+### 📌 Disclaimer
+This project was developed as part of my coursework at 42.
+Some content (such as subject descriptions, instructions, or data) may be derived from materials provided by the school.
+It is shared here for educational and portfolio purposes only.
+I do not own these materials.
+If you're a student working on a similar assignment, please use this project as a reference only — do not copy or submit it as your own work.
+Always follow your institution’s academic integrity guidelines.